michaellikaiye/lush-liquid/README.md

 ## recursive abstraction
 When I am asked to

-  return the boolean value of the statement “there exists one path through a maze starting at a     designated beginning and ending at treasure,” starting with a explorer at location x,y in the maze
+  return the boolean value of the statement “there exists one path through a maze starting at a     designated beginning and ending at treasure,”

 the recursive abstraction can

-  return a potential solution with explorer at 1 step in a different direction

-Definition: A "direction" is orthogonal by 1 in array
+  return the boolean value of the statement “there exists one path through a maze starting at a     designated beginning one step away and ending at treasure,”
 ## base case
 you are on treasure
 ## English or pseudocode description of algorithm